 A quorum of three members or fifty percent, whichever is higher, is required for a valid meeting of the Steering Committee.
 A Steering Committee member may appoint a proxy who is not already a voting member of the Steering Committee to vote on the member’s behalf when necessary.
 Unless otherwise specified in the Bylaws, all votes by the Steering Committee require a simple majority of votes cast.

-The officers of DSA SF will be the two Co-Chairs, Vice Chair, Secretary, Treasurer and all at-large members.
+The officers of DSA SF will be the two Co-Chairs, Secretary, Treasurer and all at-large members.
 The Grievance Officers shall not be considered “Officers” of DSA SF for purposes of these Bylaws.
 All officers shall perform the duties prescribed by these Bylaws and the standing rules defined throughout the lifetime of DSA SF.
 No officer may hold more than one officer position at a time.
 Officers will be elected to either 6-month or 1-year terms; they will serve for the length of their term or until successors are elected.

-Three or more elected officers must be either a woman, transgender, non-binary, or any combination of these categories, determined solely by the officers’ own identification.
-Additionally, three or more elected officers must be Black, Indigenous, and/or People of Color (BIPOC), again determined solely by the officers’ own identification.
+Two or more elected officers must be either a woman, transgender, non-binary, or any combination of these categories, determined solely by the officers’ own identification.
+Additionally, two or more elected officers must be Black, Indigenous, and/or People of Color (BIPOC), again determined solely by the officers’ own identification.
 If fewer than enough candidates stand for election to satisfy either or both of these requirements these requirements will be altered as described in Section 7.

 At least one Co-Chair must be either a woman, transgender, non-binary, or any combination of these categories, determined solely by that Co-Chair’s own identification.
 Additionally, at least one Co-Chair must be Black, Indigenous, and/or a Person of Color (BIPOC), again determined solely by the officers’ own identification.
-If fewer than enough candidates stand for election to satisfy either or both of these requirements, these requirements will be altered as described in Section 7.
+If fewer than enough candidates stand for election to satisfy either or both of these requirements, the unsatisfied requirements are waived.

 The Secretary shall be responsible for the functioning of the Chapter Coordination Committee and see that the administrative functions of the chapter are properly carried out, including maintaining accurate membership lists, keeping minutes and records of chapter meetings, maintaining communication channels utilized by DSA SF, and notifying the Steering Committee and the membership of all meetings.
 Part of this job includes attending CCC meetings and reporting back to the Steering Committee.